willhowes/CV/README.md

 ## Profile
 [My blog on Medium](https://medium.com/@williameldenhowes)

-Having rekindled my love of coding in the last few years, this Spring I took a leap of faith leaving my previous career as a Licenced Conveyancer and embarking on a 12-week bootcamp at [Makers Academy](https://makers.tech/).
+Having rekindled my love of coding in the last few years, this Spring I took a leap of faith leaving my previous career as a Licenced Conveyancer and embarked on a 12-week bootcamp at [Makers Academy](https://makers.tech/).
 At Makers, I have progressed from an enthusiastic amateur coder to a confident and highly competent software developer.
 I can write clean and readable code and make valuable contributions to the teams I work in.
 I have demonstrated at Makers and in my previous career that I am a friendly and hard-working team player with excellent communication skills.

 I am looking for my first role as a junior developer and am excited to join a team enthusiastic about coding and with whom I can continue to develop my skills.